Why becoming a virtual assistant could be a good career move

 Network

 Find other specialists with whom you can brainstorm ideas when work gets challenging.
-They will also let you know when certain clients are hiring.
+They will also let you know when specific clients are hiring.

-Remember to consume relevant content, keep up with industry trends, attend in depth workshops and, if possible, find a mentor who works in your specialty.
+Remember to consume relevant content.
+Keep up with industry trends.
+Attend in depth workshops.
+If possible, find a mentor who works in your specialty.

 Educate yourself